Looking at the citation of a US case can be a little confusing. For example, you might see a citation to a case, written as:

 What does this mean?

-Most cases in a trial level court will be cited in a format something like this:
+Most trial level cases will be cited in a format something like this:

 Plaintiff v.
-Defendant, Volume Number.
-Reporter.
-Page Number.
-(Name of Court.
-Year)
+Defendant, Volume Number/ Reporter/ First Page Number/ (Name of Court Year of Decision)

 Let’s look back at our example: